 Trade receivables are considered impaired if they are not considered recoverable.
-As at 30 June 2023, the Group had no receivables which were considered to be impaired and against which a full provision has been made.
-Trade receivables of £nil (2022: £10k) were past due but not impaired.
+As at 30 June 2024, the Group had no receivables which were considered to be impaired and against which a full provision has been made.
+Trade receivables of £nil (2023: £nil) were past due but not impaired.